Photo GalleryNext →

 More than 40 Years of Research Supports the Role of Eggs in a Healthy Diet

 Many Americans have shied away from eggs – despite their taste, value, convenience and nutrition – for fear of dietary cholesterol.
-However, more than 40 years of research have demonstrated that healthy adults can enjoy eggs without significantly impacting their risk of heart disease.
-In fact, research has shown that saturated fat may be more likely to raise a person’s serum cholesterol than dietary cholesterol.
+However, more than 40 years of research has demonstrated that people can enjoy eggs without impacting their risk of heart disease.

-For more information and scientific research about eggs and cholesterol, visit the Egg Nutrition Center.
+To find out more about eggs and cholesterol go to Egg Nutrition Center.